-S/N Code Guidelines Code ID Response Explanation Hum an Resource and Volunteer Management 12 The Board approves documented human resource policies for staff.
-5.1 Complied 13 There is a documented Code of Conduct for Board members, staff and volunteers (where applicable) which is approved by the Board.
-5.3 Complied 14 There are processes for regular supervision, appraisal and professional development of staff.
-5.5 Complied Are there volunteers serving in the charity?
-No 15 There are volunteers [] management policies in place for volunteers [] .
-5.7 Fina ncial Management and Internal Controls 16 There is a documented policy to seek Board's approval for any loans, donations, grants or financial assistance provided by the charity which are not part of its core charitable programmes.
-6.1.1 Complied 17 The Board ensures internal controls for financial matters in key areas are in place with documented procedures.
-6.1.2 Complied 18 The Board ensures reviews on the charity's internal controls, processes, key programmes and events are regularly conducted.
-6.1.3 Complied 19 The Board ensures that there is a process to identify, regularly monitor and review the charity's key risks.
-6.1.4 Complied 20 The Board approves an annual budget for the charity's plans and regularly monitors its expenditure.
-6.2.1 Complied Does the charity invest its reserves, including fixed deposits?
-Yes 21 The charity has a documented investment policy approved by the Board.
-6.4.3 Complied Fund raising Practices Did the charity receive cash donations (solicited or unsolicited) during the year?
-Yes 22 All collections received (solicited or unsolicited) are properly accounted for and promptly deposited by the charity.
-7.2.2 Complied Did the charity receive donations-in-kind during the year?
-No 23 All donations-in-kind received are properly recorded and accounted for by the charity.
-7.2.3
+S/N Code guideline Code ID Response Explanation Financial Management and Internal Controls 16 There is a documented policy to seek the Board's approval for any loans, donations, grants or financial assistance provided by the charity which are not part of the charity's core charitable programmes.
+6.1.1 Complied 17 The Board ensures that internal controls for financial matters in key areas are in place with documented procedures .
+6.1.2 Complied 18 The Board ensures that reviews on the charity's internal controls, processes, key programmes and events are regularly conducted.
+6.1.3 Complied 19 The Board ensures that there is a process to identify, and regularly monitor and review the charity's key risks .
+6.1.4 Complied 20 The Board approves an annual budget for the charity's plans and regularly monitors the charity's expenditure.
+6.2.1 Complied Does the charity invest its reserves (e.g. in fixed deposits)? (skip item 21 if "No") Yes 21 The charity has a documented investment policy approved by the Board.
+6.4.3 Not Complied Work In Progress Fundrais ing Practices Did the charity receive cash donations (solicited or unsolicited) during the financial year? (skip item 22 if "No") Yes 22 All collections received (solicited or unsolicited) are properly accounted for and promptly deposited by the charity.
+7.2.2 Complied Did the charity receive donations in kind during the financial year? (skip item 23 if "No") No 23 All donations in kind received are properly recorded and accounted for by the charity.
+7.2.3 Disclosu re and Transparency 24 The charity discloses in its annual report - (a) the number of Board meetings in the financial year; and 8.2 Complied (b) the attendance of every governing board member at those meetings.
+Are governing board members remunerated for their services to the Board? (skip items 25 and 26 if "No") No 25 No governing board member is involved in setting his own remuneration.
+2.2 The charity discloses the exact remuneration and benefits received by each governing board member in its annual report.